Ahammedjaleel/Ahammedjaleel/README.md

 This GitHub portfolio features real-world and simulated projects, including HR analytics, IoT monitoring, finance KPIs, and retail insights—designed with a focus on clarity, performance, and actionable storytelling.

+📂 Repositories

+🔷 Power BI Projects

+A collection of end-to-end Power BI solutions covering various domains like HR analytics, IoT monitoring, finance KPIs, and retail sales.
+Each project demonstrates key techniques including data modeling, DAX, interactive dashboard design, and performance tuning.
+Ideal for understanding how BI tools solve real business problems.

+🧠 DAX Practice Scenarios

+A growing collection of DAX problem sets with step-by-step explanations and downloadable solution files.
+Great for anyone looking to sharpen their DAX skills—from beginner to advanced—through practical, real-world scenarios.

 * 🌍  I'm based in United Kingdom
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/ahammed-jaleel-33772b5b/)
 * ✉️  You can contact me at [jaleelahammed@gmail.com](mailto:jaleelahammed@gmail.com)